 A historic start to the season gave light to great things to come for Gumpf's 2011 squad.
 Notre Dame began the season with a 9-0 record - the best opening to a campaign in program history - and went on to win 46 games, the sixth-highest total in 23 seasons.
 The Irish went on to win the BIG EAST regular season title for the second straight time - and 13th overall - since joining the league in 1996.
 Notre Dame's 19 league wins matched the second-highest total in program history.

-Last season six Irish players were named to the NFCA all-Great Lakes Region squad in 2011, which marked the most players ever by Notre Dame.
+In 2011, six Irish players were named to the NFCA all-Great Lakes Region squad in 2011, which marked the most players ever by Notre Dame.
 First team honors went to Dani Miller, Sadie Pitzenberger, Alexia Clay and Alexa Maldonado.
 Heather Johnson and Laura Winter were part of the second team.

-Last season Johnson and Miller would go on to earn third-team All-America accolades from the NFCA.
+Johnson and Miller would go on to earn third-team All-America accolades from the NFCA.

 Holding court at the BIG EAST softball banquet, Notre Dame racked up the hardware with eight players earning all-league honors.
 Gumpf and her assistants were tabbed the 2011 Coaching Staff of the Year and Johnson became Notre Dame's seventh BIG EAST Player of the Year.